 Once a completed Reconciliation Package has been posted to the Ballot Desktop, co-chairs are responsible for notifying submitters of the status of their negative comments.
 The Tally page on the Ballot Desktop provides functionality to help you complete these actions.

 From the Ballot Desktop, click on the Tally tab.
-When the screen refreshes, you will see a listing of all the ballot pools with each ballot pool title linking to an individual Tally page.
+When the screen refreshes, you will see a listing of all the consensus groups with each title linking to an individual Tally page.

 Click the link for your ballot document to view the Tally page for your document pool.

 In the left-hand menu, expand the Resolving Negatives header and click on the Request Withdrawal by Emailing All Negative Voters link.
-This page allows you to email all or select negative voters in the ballot pool.
+This page allows you to email all or select negative voters in the consensus group.
 Please note that you either need to select the Send to All Names checkbox or check individual names.
 If you don't check any box, the message has no recipients.
 This page also allows you to customize the notification email and to include a link to the reconciliation package in the email.
 Co-chairs can use this page to send out several notification emails at different points in the process of completing a ballot.
 Such notification might include an initial notification that a reconciliation package is available, follow-up notices if the information in a reconciliation package changes, or requests for additional information from voters who fail to withdraw their negatives.

-The completion and posting of reconciliation actions and the recording of reconciliation activities is a very important part of a co-chair's responsibilities and helps us to comply with the requirements of an ANSI-accredited organization.
+The completion and posting of reconciliation actions and the recording of reconciliation activities is a very important part of a co-chair's responsibilities and helps us to comply with the requirements of an ANSI-accredited standards development organization.

 Escalating and Resolving Requests to Withdraw Negative Votes

-As noted above, documents can progress to ANSI as long as 75% of the affirmative and negative votes cast on the document are affirmative.
-However, outstanding negative votes must be subject to a re-circulation ballot, which presents the members of the consensus group an opportunity to change their vote if desired.
+As noted above, normative documents can progress to ANSI as long as 75% of the affirmative and negative votes cast on the document are affirmative.
+However, unresolved negative votes must be subject to a re-circulation ballot, which presents the members of the consensus group an opportunity to change their vote if desired.
 If the recirculation ballot concludes with at least 75% affirmative votes, the document can be submitted to ANSI for approval.

 Many times, negative voters do not respond to repeated requests to withdraw negative votes or engage with the committee on resolving negative votes.
 The following steps are recommended to keep the ballot process moving forward:

-Provide each negative voter with two (2) requests, sent through the ballot desktop, to withdraw their negative votes, providing a week or two for a response.
+Provide each negative voter with two (2) requests, sent through the Ballot Desktop, to withdraw their negative votes, providing a week or two for a response.

 If the negative voter fails to respond to those requests, call the HL7 Associate Executive Director (734-677-7777 x104), who will phone the key contact at the appropriate organization and ask the key member to resolve the issue.

 If the key member fails to respond within a week or two, co-chairs should reassess how many affirmative votes have been received.
 If less than 75% of the combined affirmative and negative votes are affirmative, the document may need to be re-balloted.
-If at least 75% of the combined affirmative and negative votes are affirmative, the co-chair shall advise the Director of Technical Publications that a recirculation ballot is needed.
+If at least 75% of the combined affirmative and negative votes are affirmative, the co-chair shall advise the Director of Technical Publications that a recirculation ballot is necessary.

-If at least 75% of the combined affirmative and negative votes are affirmative following the re-circulation ballot, the document will be submitted to ANSI for approval.
-If the document failed to pass with at least 75% affirmative vote, it is a candidate for reballot or withdrawal.
+If at least 75% of the combined affirmative and negative votes returned for the recirculation ballot are affirmative, the document will be submitted to ANSI for approval.
+If the document failed to pass the recirculation ballot with at least 75% affirmative vote, it is a candidate for re-ballot or withdrawal.

 Substantive Changes